aptima-ai/aptima_framework/docs/tutorials/how_to_build_extension_in_c++_beta.md

 > } // namespace http_server_extension
 > ```

 Here, a new thread is created in `on_start()` to run the http server because we don't want to block the extension thread.
 This way, the convetend cmd requests are generated and sent from `srv_thread`.
-In the TEN runtime, to ensure thread safety, we use `ten_proxy_t` to pass calls like `send_cmd()` from threads outside the extension thread.
+In the APTIMA runtime, to ensure thread safety, we use `ten_proxy_t` to pass calls like `send_cmd()` from threads outside the extension thread.

 This code also demonstrates how to clean up external resources in `on_stop()`.
 For an extension, you should release the `ten_proxy_t` before `on_stop_done()`, which stops the external thread.